alexpapados/Physics-Informed-Deep-Learning-Solid-and-Fluid-Mechanics/README.md

-# Solving Hydrodynamic Shock-Tube Problems Using Weighted Physics-Informed Neural Networks with Domain Extension
+# Physics-Informed Deep Learning and its Application in Computational Solid and Fluid Mechanics
 ## Author: Alexandros Papados ##
 ## Paper Link ##